By Danielle Hansen

 For now, Simplicio, Diné and Zuni Pueblo, is doing her part to help revive traditional Native childbirth practices among Native communities in Albuquerque, where she studied nurse-midwifery at the University of New Mexico.
 She graduated in May, making her the eleventh Native nurse-midwife in the United States.
 Simplicio has completed clinical rotations at Northern Navajo Medical Center in Shiprock, New Mexico, and Tsehootsooi Medical Center in Fort Defiance, Arizona.

-On April 30, the National Congress of American Indians recognized Simplicio with their second annual Native Graduate Health Fellowship as part of their commitment to preparing the next generation of Native leaders for careers in the medical field.
+The National Congress of American Indians recognized Simplicio with their second annual Native Graduate Health Fellowship as part of their commitment to preparing the next generation of Native leaders for careers in the medical field.
 The National Congress selected Simplicio from 40 applicants.
 The fellowship includes a financial award of $5,000 and professional development in tribal health policy.

 Simplico told Indian Country Today Media Network she considered the fellowship to be a wonderful opportunity.

 She has a great interest in health policy, she said, and the fellowship meant a “wonderful opportunity” to learn about tribal health policies in more detail.
 “I can take this knowledge back to my community and use it to enhance the wellness of Native women and families through the implementation of various programs that I have envisioned.”

 Simplicio had completed clinical rotations at Northern Navajo Medical Center in Shiprock, and Tsehootsooi Medical Center in Fort Defiance, Ariz., where she focused on the Navajo Nation.
 Her long-term goal is opening the first traditional childbirth center on the Navajo reservation to give Native communities an additional option to receive care and birth their babies outside of a hospital setting.